frame-lang/frame-lang.github.io/_tabs/notation.md

 }
 {% endhighlight %}

-This enables flexibility in what the actual interface methods names are while maintaining a standardized internal protocol using `>>` and `<<`.
+This feature gives flexibility in naming the interface methods while maintaining a standardized internal protocol for system start/stop using `>>` and `<<`.
 We will revisit how these are used after introducing Transitions below.

 ## Machine Block